shengyanli1982/workqueue/README.md

 The `RateLimiting Queue` is a queue that supports rate-limited execution.
 It is built on top of the `Delaying Queue`.
 When adding an element to the queue, you can specify the rate limit, and the element will be processed according to this rate limit.

 > [!TIP]
+>
-> The default rate limit is based on the `token bucket` algorithm.
+> The default rate limit is based on the `Nop` strategy.
 You can define your own rate limit algorithm by implementing the `Limiter` interface.
+The project provides a `token bucket` algorithm as a Limiter implementation.

 ### Config